 Tim has taught classes, workshops, and various festivals all over New Zealand.
 He comes to the Loft as Creative Director, Yoga Teacher and the Studio Manager.

 Interested in yoga practice at home?
 Visit yogafire.tv

 Yoga Instructor / doTERRA Sales Rep

-I have been involved with yoga for many years, stretching all the way back to the 1990s when I did yoga while at University.
+I’ve been involved with yoga for many years, stretching all the way back to the 1990s when I did yoga while at university.
 I decided to become a yoga teacher, so I completed my 200hr RYT with Yandara Yoga in 2015 in Hawaii.
 I absolutely loved my time there and learnt so much from the amazing teachers at Yandara.

 When I am not at the studio, I work for WDC and have three wonderful children.
 Originally from Canada, I now live on the Tutukaka Coast and I love everything about living in New Zealand.

-I have a background in dance and circus arts and enjoy all thing SUP.
-I also enjoy all types of yoga from Yin, Vinyasa and anything else that gets me on my mat practising.
+I have a background in dance and circus arts and enjoy all things SUP.
+I also enjoy all types of yoga from Yin, Vinyasa and anything else that gets me on my mat practicing.
 My style of yoga builds on vinyasa flow with elements of both strength and flexibility; I also enjoy finding awesome music to flow with too!

 Above all, I have a passion for sharing my love of movement with others.

 When I am not in the studio, you will find me on the Tutukaka Coast surfing, diving, and enjoying the beautiful Matapouri Beach.